 Participants of this partial module learn to assess and analyze the decision making problems of a finance department.
 They will be able to understand the effects of the fiscal system on financial decisions and to correctly calculate the capital costs for a corporation.
 Students will be made familiar with the essential instruments and decision-making processes inherent to the financing of listed corporations (stocks, bonds, loans, convertible bonds and other structured products).
-They also learn to apply and rate complex instruments, such as e.g. unconditional futures and swaps, and options for the change of chance-risk positions
+They also learn to understand the key risks a modern corporation faces and how to use derivatives to manage risks.
+Students will also be familiar with basic pricing techniques for derivative instruments.

 FIN 301 Investments and Asset Pricing